yan3321/yan3321/README.md

 ### Libramex

 A web-based library management system (LMS) for educational institutions.
+Written in HTML/CSS/JS and PHP.
 Being developed as part of a university assignment with 2 other skilled coursemates.

 ### Vezel